Evo 2013: Games

 Nintendo's 2001 fighting game Super Smash Bros.
 Melee was added to the 2013 Evo roster after a fan-funded donation drive.
 Fans of the game raised over $94,000 USD to be donated towards breast cancer research in order to have the game played competitively at the event.
 However, a week before the event was to start, Nintendo of America denied Evo organizers the right to livestream the Super Smash Bros.
 Melee tournament on Twitch.
 Evo founder Joey Cuellar stated on eSports show Live On Three that the company not only tried to shut down the livestream, but also the Melee tournament itself.
 Nintendo reverted this decision after being faced with community backlash on social media.

 Injustice: Gods Among Us was added to the roster "at the last minute" after its publisher, Warner Bros, offered to help Evo with the logistical issue of adding a ninth major tournament to the event.
 Though the organization has always been conservative when adding new games to the roster, Cannon said the public response to the idea of Injustice being added to the roster was highly positive.

 A Skullgirls side-tournament took place at the event after fans raised $78,000 USD during the charity drive.
 Cannon noted that there were multiple Super Street Fighter 2 Turbo tournaments held during Evo 2013.
 The event also held an indie game showcase for the first time, in which independent game developers display their works.

 Reveals

 Capcom announced during a break in the Street Fighter tournament that the company would release four new characters for Super Street Fighter IV: Hugo, Poison, Rolento, and Elena, as a $15 USD add-on.
 Shortly before the tournament finals kicked off, Capcom revealed Ultra Street Fighter IV.
 During a presentation of Killer Instinct (2013), the crowd started booing when the Xbox One was mentioned as the game's exclusive console.

-Warner Bros. announced Martian Manhunter as the fifth DLC character for Injustice: Gods Among Us along with a John Stewart costume for Green Lantern with Phil LaMarr voicing the costume instead of Adam Baldwin.
+Warner Bros. announced Martian Manhunter as the fifth DLC character for Injustice: Gods Among Us along with a John Stewart costume for Green Lantern, with Phil LaMarr voicing Stewart.